 From conglomerates Aditya Birla Group to the IT giant TCS, several Indian companies have opened development centers or acquired companies all across Latin America.
 This approach is opening a world of opportunities for many Indian companies, especially in the export sector, healthcare, banking, law, manufacturing, etc.

 France is also the number one point of tourists’ destination in the world.
 There were more than 85 million visitors in 2016 alone, and the numbers keep climbing.
 And, if you’re in the travel, tourism or hospitality management business.
-Or that you love traveling to where the language is widely spoken, French offer you the best chance of success, far more than what the German and Spanish language can offer.
+Or that you love traveling to where the language is widespread, French offers you the best chance of success, far more than what the German and Spanish language can offer.

 If you’re contemplating which language offers more job opportunities?
 Then French has the edge over German or Spanish.
 France also has a more significant influence on art and cuisine.